SaifAbrahimSaleem/Sorting-Algorithm-Visualiser/README.md

 # Sorting-Algorithm-Visualiser
-A simple class-based sorting algorithm visualiser built with python
+A simple class-based sorting algorithm visualiser built with python and an Extension of https://dev.to/kgprajwal/build-a-sorting-visualizer-in-python-2oej
 #
 # Algorithms:
 - Bubble Sort